Skanarky/assignments/projects/main-rock-the-vote-fs/README.md

 ## Description

 Full stack project.

-This is the file associated with 'Rock the Vote' project from my time at V School.
+It is associated with 'Rock the Vote' project from my time at V School.

 The requirements for the assignment can be found at [Rock the Vote](https://coursework.vschool.io/rock-the-vote-with-db/)